-We repeat the prior year recommendations to USCP's management as follow:
+We repeat the prior year recommendation to USCP's management as follows:

-Recommendation 1: We recommend that the United States Capitol Police (USCP or the Department) should continue its effort to enforce its Time and Attendance policies and procedures to ensure consistency throughout the Department.
-In addition, USCP should continue to strongly encourage compliance by using performance standards, milestones, and evaluations criteria that hold supervisors and employees accountable for a lack of compliance as it relates to time and attendance.
-The Department may also want to consider other disciplinary actions for noncompliance with time and attendance policies and procedures.
+Recommendation 1: We recommend that the United States Capitol Police (USCP or the Department) should continue its effort to enforce its Time and Attendance (T&A) policies and procedures to ensure consistency throughout the Department.
+In addition, USCP should continue to strongly encourage compliance by using performance standards, milestones, and evaluations criteria that hold supervisors and employees accountable for a lack of compliance as it relates to T&A. The Department may also want to consider other disciplinary actions for noncompliance with T&A policies and procedures.